scoobybejesus/cryptools/InputFile_CSV.md

 * *quantity*: This is similar to **proceeds**, in that the **decimal separator** must be a **period**, and you *cannot* include the ticker or symbol of the currency in that field.
-It is different from **proceeds** in that this will be parsed into a 128-bit precision decimal floating point number, and a negative value can be indicated via a preceding `-`.
-Negative values currently cannot be parsed if they are instead wrapped in parentheses (i.e., `(123.00)`).
+It is different from **proceeds** in that this will be parsed into a 128-bit precision decimal floating point number, and a negative value should be indicated via a preceding minus sign (`-`), though experimental support now exists to parse negative values wrapped in parentheses (i.e., `(123.00)`).

 ##### Rows